Jonathan2251/lbd/source/genobj.rst

       ...
       }

-Above Cpu0AsmBackend class is the bridge for asm to obj.
-Two objects take care big endian and little endian, respectively.
+The `Cpu0AsmBackend` class serves as the bridge between assembly and object
+file generation.
+Two instances handle big-endian and little-endian formats,
+respectively.

-It derived from MCAsmBackend.
+This class is derived from `MCAsmBackend`.
-Most of code for object file generated is implemented by MCELFStreamer and it's parent, MCAsmBackend.
+Most of the code responsible for object file generation is implemented in
+`MCELFStreamer` and its parent class, `MCAsmBackend`.

 .. [#target-registration] http://jonathan2251.github.io/lbd/llvmstructure.html#target-registration